 From the point of the art institution, if we are to make a claim of leftism or support any such agenda and would like to resist any of the professed issues that appear prominently in the content of what we present, we must take the issue of Contemporary Art’s indeterminacy seriously.
 Further to this, I’m interested in what a decolonial formulation of what Fredric Jameson terms the cognitive map could look like as an attempt to use aesthetics to at once commonly represent the complexity of capitalism while mapping one’s individual relation to such a system.
 As Malik posits, such a systematicity seems to be incompatible with contemporary art’s ‘favour of the singularity of the recipient, of the interpretive moment’ and it is ‘that emphasis on the individual as the constructor of meaning that fits in very well with the whole notion of a neoliberal hegemon.’

 So if there is to be a concerted effort for art institutions to engage in a transformative leftist politics, we need to have an understanding of what constitutes hegemony in order to rearticulate it, understanding the specificity of its economic reason, employing intentional and systematised ideology to this aim.
-This will involve, I believe, a reimagining of Contemporary Art and more broadly our relationship to the self within a universalised notion of the collective.
+This will involve, I believe, a reimagining of Contemporary Art and more broadly our the self's relationship to universalisation.
 I’ll end with an extract from Judith Butler’s writings and responses to Ernesto Laclau and Slazoj Žižek in Contingency, Hegemony, Universality, a fundamental piece of literature in Butler’s wider work on creating a systematised, yet inherently plural, ideology of egalitarian cohabitation which includes her recent work on non-violence that shares, in the reasoning behind its creation, a similar impetus as that of the work of formulating an idea of the precarious subject.
 In a characteristic homage to Lacanian extimacy, Butler asks:

 [W]hat are the specifically theoretical questions raised by these concrete urgencies?
 In addition to providing an inquiry into the ideal conditions of possibility for hegemony, we also need to think about its conditions of efficacy, how hegemony becomes realizable under present conditions, and to rethink realizability in ways that resist totalitarian conclusions.
 The open-endedness that is essential to democratization implies that the universal cannot be finally identified with any particular content, and that this incommensurability (for which we do not need the Real) is crucial to the futural possibilities of democratic contestation.
 To ask after the new grounds of realizability is not to ask after the 'end' of politics as a static or teleological conclusion: I presume that the point of hegemony on which we might concur is precisely the ideal of a possibility that exceeds every attempt at a final realization, one which gains its vitality precisely from its non-coincidence with any present reality.
 What makes this non-coincidence vital is its capacity to open up new fields of possibility and, thus, to instil hope where a sense of fatality is always threatening to close down political thinking altogether.